sameerkhanbsr98-byte/Ecommerce-Sales-Data-/README.md

 ## Tools Used
 - SQL (MySQL / PostgreSQL)
-- Microsoft Excel / Power BI (for basic visualization, if applicable)
+- Microsoft Excel / Power BI (for basic visualization)

 ## Project Overview
 This project focuses on analyzing e-commerce sales data using SQL to understand customer behavior, product performance, and overall sales trends.
 The objective is to practice real-world analytical queries and generate meaningful insights from structured datasets.